The Surrey Rail Strategy

-To ensure that the county has the rail infrastructure needed for sustainable economic growth and to identify proposals for improvements that partners in Surrey can plan and deliver, a rail strategy has been developed.
+To ensure that the county has the rail infrastructure needed for sustainable economic growth and to identify proposals for improvements that partners in Surrey can plan and deliver, a rail strategy (2013) has been developed and is available to download below.

 The final version of the Surrey Rail Strategy was published in September 2013 following an extensive consultation process.
 Surrey County Council and partners will be working with the rail industry to implement the strategy and deliver an improved rail service for Surrey residents.